-Crate training is an excellent way to provide your dog with a safe place to rest when you’re not able to keep an eye on him.
+Crate training is an excellent way to provide your dog with a safe place to rest when you're not able to keep an eye on him.
 There are plenty of best dog crates that can be valuable tools, but a pet crate isn't a full time babysitter for your pet, but rather a tool that should be used until your dog has been completely housetrained.
 Learning how to stop a dog from pooping in a crate is an essential part of crate training your pooch.

 The last thing you want to do when you get home from a long day at work is to clean up a pile of dog mess from all the cracks and crevices of a crate.
 Not to mention the fact that your whole house will stink of dog poop by the time you get home to clean it up.

 There are three things that you have to do if you want to learn how to stop a dog from pooping in a crate, besides arming yourself with poop bags just in case.
 You'll need to:

 - ensure the crate is the right size for your dog;

 - get Fido on a feeding and bathroom schedule;

 - and, don't leave him in his crate for too long.

 Let's discuss each of these in more detail, so you can understand exactly how to stop a dog from pooping in a dog crate, and how to train your dog fast and effectively.